Sustainable Tobacco Programme

 Information for the farm-level criteria is gathered by our leaf operations and suppliers through their respective farm-monitoring procedures.
 For BAT leaf operations, data for STP assessments is collected via our Farmer Sustainability Management (FSM) digital monitoring tool.

-Results of the self-assessments and onsite reviews the form the foundation for a dialogue for improvement between the supplier, BAT and, potentially, other relevant stakeholders.
+Results of the self-assessments and onsite reviews form the foundation for a dialogue for improvement between the supplier, BAT and, potentially, other relevant stakeholders.
 This may result in creation of action plans to progress towards improved impacts, particularly where ‘red flags’ are identified.
 The due diligence cycle is subsequently repeated, and action plans are reviewed as part of the process to support continued improvement.